vors/vors.github.io/_posts/2015-09-10-difference-between-requiredversion-and-moduleversion.markdown

 Which means that they can have breaking changes.
 You don't want them in production, do you?

+To avoid this possibility, you should be able to **explicitly** specify version of used module.
+How to do that?

 ## ModuleSpecification

 When you reference a module somehow (i.e. `Get-Module`, `Import-Module`, `Import-DscResouce -ModuleName`, `Get-DscResource -Module`)